 Beginning previews Oct.
 26 and opening on Nov.
 11, the production recently announced a four-week extension to Jan.
 2, 2011, at the Stephen Sondheim Theatre (124 West 43rd street).

 The stage show is based on Reubens' 1981 cult classic stage production, The Pee-wee Herman Show, with new elements from the ground-breaking CBS show "Pee-wee's Playhouse."
-It's written by Paul Reubens and Bill Steinkellner, with additional material by John Paragon, with direction by Alex Timbers (Bloody, Bloody Andrew Jackson).
+It's written by Paul Reubens and Bill Steinkellner, with additional material by John Paragon, with direction by Alex Timbers ( Bloody, Bloody Andrew Jackson).

 The Pee-wee Herman Show will feature music by Jay Cotton and the work of renowned puppetry artist Basil Twist.
 The production comes to New York direct from its sold-out run in Los Angeles.

+The show, according to the producers, "reunites the one-and-only Pee-wee Herman (Paul Reubens) with many of the original Playhouse cast of characters — including Miss Yvonne, Cowboy Curtis, Pterri the Pterodactyl, Jambi the Genie, and Chairry — for an all new celebration of sophisticated silliness.
+An eye-popping 90 minutes of subversive humor and childlike wonder, The Pee-wee Herman Show charts a day in the life of our bow-tied hero, one of the most inspired comic personas of our time."
 Paul Reubens created Pee-wee Herman while a member of the famed Los Angeles improv group The Groundlings.
 The Pee-wee Herman Show premiered at The Groundlings Theatre on Feb.
 7, 1981, at midnight.
 It quickly moved to The Roxy on Sunset Strip where it ran for an unprecedented five months.
 The HBO broadcast of the show introduced Pee-wee to a national audience.
 Pee-wee was brought to the big screen in the 1985 comedy "Pee-wee's Big Adventure," which he co-wrote and which marked Tim Burton's directorial debut.
 Reubens went on to create, co-write and direct "Pee-wee's Playhouse" on CBS where the series earned 22 Emmy Awards during its five-year run.
 Reubens has been nominated for 14 Emmy Awards, winning twice.
 Pee-wee Herman was made an honorary Muppet, received a star on The Hollywood Walk of Fame and was made an honorary Marine in conjunction with his work with Toys for Tots.
 Reubens has starred in a number of diverse film and TV shows, including "30 Rock," "Pushing Daisies," "Reno 911," "Everybody Loves Raymond" and "Murphy Brown," which earned him an Emmy nomination.
 His film credits include "Mystery Men," "Buffy the Vampire Slayer," "Blow," Todd Solondz's "Life During Wartime" and the David O. Russell film "Nailed."
 He currently can be heard as The Bat-mite on "Batman: The Brave and the Bold" and as the voice of Rex the Robot, the tour guide of George Lucas' Star Tours ride at Disneyland and Disneyworld.

 John Paragon, an actor, writer and director, starred in his own Showtime special, "The Paragon of Comedy" and in cult movie classics "Eating Raoul," "Echo Park" and "Weird Al's U.H.F."
 Other TV guest star appearances include "Cheers," "Star Trek Deep Space 9" and a recurring role on "Seinfeld."
 Paragon received five Emmy nominations for writing and co-directing "Pee-wee's Playhouse" and co-wrote (with Paul Reubens) the acclaimed "Pee-wee's Playhouse Christmas Special."
 Paragon is also a creative consultant for Walt Disney Imagineering.